Jakarta Charter: Founding of the BPUPK

-Prime Minister of Japan, Kuniaki Koiso, realising Japan was losing the war, promised on 7 September 1944, in a session of the Japanese parliament, that independence for the Dutch East Indies would be achieved "later on".
+Three years after the Japanese invaded and occupied the Dutch East Indies, Prime Minister of Japan, Kuniaki Koiso, realising Japan was losing the war, promised on 7 September 1944, in a session of the Japanese parliament, that independence for the Dutch East Indies would be achieved "later on".
 In February 1945, partly in response to the Koiso's declaration, the 16th Army decided to establish a committee to investigate Indonesian independence, known as the Investigating Committee for Preparatory Work for Independence (BPUPK).
 This was intended as a concession to Indonesian nationalists, and the Japanese hoped it would redirect nationalist enthusiasm towards harmless arguments between factions.
 The BPUPK was announced by the Japanese administration on 1 March 1945 to work on "preparations for independence in the region of the government of this island of Java."

 First BPUPK session

 The committee, which was supposed to lay the foundations for the national identity of Indonesia by drafting a constitution, consisted of 62 Indonesian members, 47 of whom belonged to the secular nationalists and 15 to the Islamists.
 Members of the Islamist camp wanted a new state which was based on sharia law, as opposed to a secular state.
-From 29 May to 1 June 1945, the BPUPK came to Jakarta for its first conference.
-At this conference, Sukarno gave his famous speech in which he introduced the principles of the Pancasila.
+An independent nation based on Islam had been an aspiration for many prominent Muslims since the 1920s.
+The first BPUPK session was held in Jakarta from 29 May to 1 June 1945.
+On the final day, Sukarno gave his famous speech in which he introduced the principles of the Pancasila.